awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 ### Scheduling and canceling key deletion \(AWS SDK for Java\)<a name="deleting-keys-scheduling-key-deletion-java"></a>

-The following example demonstrates how to schedule a KMS key for deletion with the AWS SDK for Java\.
+The following example demonstrates how to schedule the deletion of a customer managed key with the AWS SDK for Java\.
 This example requires that you previously instantiated an `AWSKMSClient` as `kms`\.

 ```
 String KeyId = "arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab";